AlbanyCanCodeCourses/JSFrameworks2023/exercises/06-forms/README.md

 All inputs must be controlled inputs and you must have a controlled form.

 Everything that the user entered into the form should be displayed below the form.

+If the user has signed up for the news letter, display "Thank you for signing up for our newsletter!".
+If the user has not signed up for the news letter, display "Please sign up for our newsletter!".